Take a look @ 'the good, the bad and the ugly' in director Ridley Scott's "Exodus: Gods and Kings":

 Michael Stevens/SneakPeek.Ca For 'The Good'

-"No spoilers intended, but most of us already know how this story unfolds, with director Ridley Scott delivering action adventure along the lines of 'Gladiator', with epic 3D sequences involving horses, chariots and thousands of ancient warriors.
+"Most of us know how this ancient story goes with director Ridley Scott delivering action adventure along the lines of 'Gladiator', with epic 3D sequences involving horses, chariots and thousands of ancient warriors.

-"Criticism leveled at the film for using 'white' actors in main roles is unfounded, as actor Christian Bale delivers the goods (speaking English not Egyptian) in his depiction of 'Moses' aka 'Moishe', evolving from a self-assured 'royal' fighting machine, to a more humble, man of God.
+"Criticism leveled at the film for using 'white' actors in main roles is unfounded, as actor Christian Bale delivers the goods in his depiction of 'Moses' aka 'Moishe', evolving from a self-assured 'royal' fighting machine, to a humble, man of God.

-"Likewise Joel Edgerton is creatively cast as blue-eyed reptilian ruler 'Ramses', whose legendary ancestors the 'Anunnaki' were the first demi-god Pharaohs of the thousand year Egyptian dynasties...
+"Likewise Joel Edgerton is creatively cast as blue-eyed reptilian ruler 'Ramses', whose legendary ancestors the 'Anunnaki' were demi-god Pharaohs of the thousand year Egyptian dynasties...

 "...stealing most of his scenes, torn between his evil duties as a despotic monarch and boyhood friend of Moses.

-"Most of this visually beautiful film is accentuated by a great chanting, spiritual score by Alberto Iglesias, especially during some tender love scenes.
+"Most of this visually beautiful film is accentuated by a great chanting, spiritual score by Alberto Iglesias, during tender love scenes.

 Graf Orlok For 'The Bad'

-"Yes Michael, I agree there is a sweet love affair betwen Moishe (Bale) and his wife 'Zipporah' (Maria Valverde), but also between Ramses and his wife 'Nefertari' (Golshifteh Farahani).
+"Yes Michael, I agree there is a sweet love affair betwen Moishe (Bale) and his wife 'Zipporah' (Maria Valverde), but don't forget Ramses and his wife 'Nefertari' (Golshifteh Farahani).

 "Director Scott restrains himself from showing too much gore, but there are some terrific chariot scenes alongside sheer cliffs...

-"...large-scale oceanic drownings, plus carnivorous crocodile feeding frenzies, etc., where I can only imagine director Steven Spielberg standing up in a movie theater shouting...
+"...large-scale oceanic drownings, plus carnivorous crocodile feeding frenzies, etc., where I can only imagine director Steven Spielberg jumping up shouting...

 Jane Doberman For 'The Ugly'

-"The sight of actor John Turturro as Egyptian Pharaoh 'Seti' is about as ridiculous as it gets, as if 'Everett' from 'O Brother, Where Art Thou?' was caught swishing around in his housecoat wearing eye make-up.
+"The sight of actor John Turturro as Egyptian Pharaoh 'Seti' is visually disturbing as if 'Everett' from 'O Brother, Where Art Thou?' was caught swishing around in his housecoat.

 "I was also waiting in anticipation for Ramses (Edgerton), chewing up the scenery like 'Captain Bligh', to either strangle, smother or crush in the eyeballs of his father 'Seti, a device director Scott usually falls back on in movies featuring 'father-son-relationships' like 'Blade Runner' and 'Gladiator'.